infracost/infracost-orb/README.md

 # Infracost CircleCI Orb

 This [CircleCI Orb](https://circleci.com/developer/orbs/orb/infracost/infracost) runs [Infracost](https://infracost.io) against the master branch and the pull request.
 It automatically adds a pull request comment showing the cost estimate difference (similar to `git diff`) if a percentage threshold is crossed.
+See [this repo](https://github.com/infracost/circleci-github-demo) for a demo of the Orb being used with GitHub, and [this repo](https://bitbucket.org/infracost/circleci-bitbucket-demo) for a demo of it being used with Bitbucket.

-It supports GitHub and Bitbucket.
 Since Bitbucket [does not](https://community.atlassian.com/t5/Bitbucket-questions/View-all-comments-on-a-pull-request/qaq-p/677092) show commit comments in the pull request page, the Orb posts a pull request comment if applicable; otherwise it posts a commit comment (only visible in the commit's comments page).
+If possible, we recommend Bitbucket users to select the "Only build pull requests" option in CircleCI's Project > Advanced settings to get the pull request comments.

 The Orb uses the latest version of Infracost by default as we regularly add support for more cloud resources.
 If you run into any issues, please join our [community Slack channel](https://www.infracost.io/community-chat); we'd be happy to guide you through it.